105ron/javascript-form/README.md

 Gulp was used in development to monitor the development files in `/app`.
 Styling was modified in `./app/stylesheets/styles.scss` with Gulp converting Sass styles to CSS, with auto-prefixer included to add CSS vendor prefixes to allow support for older browsers.
 Gulp Babel also transpiles `./app/scripts/app.js` to ES5 JavaScript in `./scripts/app.js`.
 Both `index.html` files will load the page, but the root `index.html` is better supported for older browsers as it is ES5 compliant.

 Any future development work will require the installation of Gulp.

+## Run this locally
+Clone this repository in the terminal:
+* `git clone git@github.com:105ron/javascript-form.git`

+Open the root `index.html` in the browser of your choice.

+## Develop this locally
+Clone this repository in the terminal:
+* `git clone git@github.com:105ron/javascript-form.git`

+Go to the root of the project install all dependencies with NPM:
+* `cd javascript-form`
+* `npm install`

+After installation, updates can be made to the following development files:
+* `./app/index.html`
+* `./app/stylesheets/styles.scss`
+* `./app/scripts/app.js`

-Clone this repository, and in the root of the project run `npm install` to install all dependencies.
-After installation, updates can be made to the development files `./app/index.html`. `./app/stylesheets/styles.scss` and `./app/scripts/app.js`.
-Any changes made to these files will be updated to the development server provided by Gulp at `localhost:3000`
+Any changes made to these files will be updated to the development server provided by Gulp, which will update and refresh the browser view at `localhost:3000`.